Grounding Text-to-Image Diffusion Models for Controlled High-Quality Image Generation: Experiments

-Table \ref{tab:AR_scores} shows that our model achieves the highest reported AR score 44.5 only 5 points behind the upper bound value.
-The high AR value suggests that ObjectDiffusion rarely overlooks objects which is a common issue that text-to-image models suffer from.
+Table \ref{tab:AR_scores} shows that our model achieves the highest reported AR score of 44.5, which is only five points behind the upper bound value.
+The high AR value suggests that ObjectDiffusion rarely overlooks objects, a common issue that text-to-image models suffer from.

 Finally, to measure the quality of our model generation, we calculate the FID \cite{heusel2017gans} scores in Table \ref{tab:FID_scores}.
-ObjectDiffusion achieves a FID score of 19.8 outperforming the state-of-the-art model GLIGEN (fine-tuned), GLIGEN, and the GLIGEN (zero-shot) by 6\%, 8\% and 27\%, respectively.
-The improvement in FID score proves the efficiency of our proposed training architecture in learning the generation capabilities for high-quality image synthesis.
+ObjectDiffusion achieves a FID score of 19.8, outperforming the state-of-the-art GLIGEN (fine-tuned), GLIGEN, and GLIGEN (zero-shot) models by 6\%, 8\%, and 27\%, respectively.
+The improvement in the FID score demonstrates the efficiency of our proposed training architecture in learning the generation capabilities for high-quality image synthesis.

-It's worth noting that our evaluation is limited to models trained on publicly available datasets.
+It is worth noting that our evaluation is limited to models trained on publicly available datasets.